openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ## Profile
 ![Profile](../images/Screenshots_Profile.png)

-Profile contains information on your individual diabetes settings:

-   * DIA (Duration of Insulin Action)
-   * IC or I:C: Insulin to Carb ratio
-   * ISF: Insulin Sensitivity Factor
-   * Basal rate
-   * Target: Blood glucose level that you want **AAPS** to be aiming for

-See the detailed **[Profile](../SettingUpAaps/YourAapsProfile.md)** page for more information.
+Profile contains information on your individual diabetes settings, see the detailed **[Profile](../SettingUpAaps/YourAapsProfile.md)** page for more information.

+The buttons on this page allow you to manage your profiles :
+* **Green plus**: create new profile from scratch
+* **Red X**: delete the profile currently on screen
+* **Blue arrow**: duplicate the profile currently on screen

+When you want to make any changes to a profile, make sure you are editing the correct profile.
+When you reach the profile tab, it may not show the current profile in use, but the first one in the list.

 ## Automation